Download a free lecture on this subject here.

 Solomon knew the future of his kingdom from a dream (1 Kings 3:13-14).

-Isaiah predicted King Cyrus a couple of hundred years before he lived (Isa.
+Isaiah predicted the coming of King Cyrus a couple of hundred years in advance (Isa.
 44:28-45:1), and he predicted that Ephraim would be destroyed in 65 years (Isa.
 7:8).
-For evidence for the early authorship of Isaiah, see our earlier article, “Authorship of Isaiah.”

 Zechariah predicted Alexander the Great’s conquest of the ancient Near East.
 It is so accurate that critics date his book after Alexander’s life.